Target and period of reducing working hours for family care

 Sanctions for violation

-An employer who gives dismissal or other unfavorable treatment to the relevant employee or puts his/her working conditions at a disadvantage because of reducing working hours for family care, etc. shall be sentenced to up to 3 years in prison or a fine of up to KRW 30 million (Subparagraph 7 and 8 of Article 37 (2) of the Equal Employment Opportunity and Work-Family Balance Assistance Act).
+An employer who gives dismissal or other unfavorable treatment to the relevant employee or puts his/her working conditions at a disadvantage because of reducing working hours for family care, etc. shall be sentenced to up to 3 years in prison or a fine of up to KRW 30 million (Article 37 (2), subparagraphs 7 and 8 of the Equal Employment Opportunity and Work-Family Balance Assistance Act).

 If an employee who is reducing working hours for family care, etc. does not explicitly ask for overtime work but the employer requests overtime work, he or she will be fined up to KRW 10 million (Article 37 (3) of the Equal Employment Opportunity and Work-Family Balance Assistance Act).